-If regular content production isn’t part of your social media strategy, it’s going to fail.
+If regular content production isn’t part of your social media strategy, it will fail.
 If this sounds overwhelming, then outsource your social media marketing, then you can focus on running your business.

-But it is relevant to your customers’ demographics, that you continue producing content and that it is regular.
+But it applies to your customers’ demographics that you continue producing content and that it is regular.

 Because once you stop producing content, you stop participating in social media, and relationships whither and your business suffers.